-The AA-DTA MRP in Business makes it possible for students to transfer to a number of public and private colleges and universities with junior standing.
-Below are Washington state institutions that recognize the AA-DTA MRP in Business.
+The AA-DTA MRP in Construction Management makes it possible for students to transfer to a number of public and private colleges and universities with junior standing.
+Below are Washington state institutions that recognize the AA-DTA MRP in Construction Management.
+Central Washington University Eastern Washington University University of Washington Washington State University Construction Management: What is it?

-Public Institutions

-Central Washington University

-Eastern Washington University

-The Evergreen State College

-University of Washington - Bothell, Seattle, Tacoma

-Washington State University - Pullman, Tri-Cities, Vancouver

-Western Washington University

-Private Institutions

-Gonzaga University

-Heritage University

-Pacific Lutheran University

-Saint Martin's University

-Seattle Pacific University

-Seattle University

-Walla Walla University

-Whitworth University

-What do I need to take?